Toggle mobile menu visibility

 Residential vehicle access crossings or crossovers, also known as 'dropped kerbs', allow vehicles to access your property.
 Any kerbs are dropped from their normal height and the footpath or verge is made stronger to take the weight of the vehicle crossing it.

 You need to apply for permission to have a dropped kerb installed outside your property.
 When you apply, please say how wide you would like the crossing to be.
-For example, it might be the full width of your front garden, or just wide enough for one car.
 There must be no obstacles, such as streetlights or trees, where you want the crossing to go.

 Vehicle access crossing guidance